alicomo/sf1mongo/README.markdown

 This build includes symfony project setup with mongodbodm.

-The following symfony 2 components have been used class-loader console yamel
+The following symfony2 components have been used:
+	class-loader
+	console
+	yaml

 ProjectConfiguration has been enabled for using mongodb